Code-Institute-Submissions/Germany-Online-Guide/README.md

 ##Deployment
 I pushed my Cloud9 workspace to my Github repository called Germany-Online-Guide through the command line.
 I did not use it so often at the beginning of my project however, later as I kept progressing through my project, I was told to use it after almost each change I make.
 So, I have done so, until I finished it.
-My Github repository can be found <a href="https://github.com/Rian1010/Germany-Online-Guide">here</a>.
+My Github repository can be found [here](https://github.com/Rian1010/Germany-Online-Guide).
 ###Steps on how to push it:
 1. git add .
 2. git commit -m "text input"